lel-rc/Ornia-Wiki/wiki/A Hellish Education.md

 ***A Hellish Education*** is the fourth and one of the current role-playing campaigns set in the world of Ornia.
 It uses D&D Fifth Edition.

-It is set in the [Twin Kingdom of Afesh](Twin Kingdom of Afesh) in the year 1621 AE.
+It is set in the [Twin Kingdom of Afesh](Twin Kingdom of Afesh) in the year 1621 AE, on the campus of the [Easternell College of the Adventuring Arts](Easternell College of the Adventuring Arts).

 ## Characters